Who's who at Farm Cormwall.

 Trustee

-I joined the Trustees at the end of 2023 and since then have really enjoyed helping to support the new Cornish Ladies In Wellies and the Next Generation community groups.
-Both of these have grown significantly and are helping to forge new friendships, reduce isolation and share and support each other.
+Wendy joined the Trustees at the end of 2023 and has since enjoyed supporting the development of the Cornish Ladies in Wellies and Next Generation community groups.
+Both groups have grown significantly and are helping to build new friendships, reduce isolation and encourage people to share experiences and support one another.

 Rural Support Team